 The following description outlines the project but deliberately does not specify all the details.
-This provides student teams with choices in the functionality of the model implemented and puts some of the design decision in the hands of the students.
-Throughout the description it is important to separate the abstraction of a three layer model, henceforth referred to as MININET, from the details of the UNIX socket interface to TCP/IP.
+This provides student teams with important choices in the functionality of the model implemented and puts some of the design decision in the hands of the students.
+Throughout the following description it is important to separate the abstraction of a three layer model, henceforth referred to as MININET, from the details of the UNIX socket interface to TCP/IP.

 The MININET protocol consists of three layers - application, data link, and physical layer.
-The application layer consists of a protocol between a client/server pair of processes.
-Communication is in the form of request and response messages.
+The application layer consists of an application layer protocol between a client/server pair of processes and an interface to the lower layer.
+Application layer communication is in the form of request and response messages.
 Clients send requests to a concurrent server and receive responses to these requests from the server.
 The data link layer provides an emulated frame-level communication between client and server processes on separate CCC computers.
 The data link layer operates over an emulated unreliable channel subject to lost and garbled frames.
-The physical layer provides the illusion of a two-way communication channel on which the data link layer can send an arbitrary byte stream.
-The physical layer is emulated using TCP/IP.
+The physical layer provides the illusion of a two-way communication channel on which the data link layer can send and receive arbitrary byte streams.
+The physical layer is emulated using TCP.